 Corticosteroid Injections Give Small and Transient Pain Relief in Rotator Cuff Tendinosis: A Meta-analysis

 Do steroid injections reduce the pain of rotator cuff tendinosis?
 How many people do you have to inject to get a good result?
 Does more than one injection help?
 This review sought the answers in eleven mostly small studies of 700 patients (including three studies that included multiple injections).
 The answers were disappointing, other than confirmation of minor temporary pain relief.
-There was there was no effect for most patients at three months, multiple injections made no difference, and five patients need to be treated to get good results for one.
+There was no effect for most patients at three months, multiple injections made no difference, and five patients needed to be treated to get good results for one.
 The conclusion of the study is an articulate indictment:

 Corticosteroid injections provide—at best—minimal transient pain relief in a small number of patients with rotator cuff tendinosis and cannot modify the natural course of the disease.
 Given the discomfort, cost, and potential to accelerate tendon degeneration associated with corticosteroids, they have limited appeal.
 Their wide use may be attributable to habit, underappreciation of the placebo effect, incentive to satisfy rather than discuss a patient's drive toward physical intervention, or for remuneration, rather than their utility.

-original abstract†Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
+original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.

 BACKGROUND: The ability of injection of corticosteroids into the subacromial space to relieve pain ascribed to rotator cuff tendinosis is debated.
 The number of patients who have an injection before one gets relief beyond what a placebo provides is uncertain.